How to Disable IPv6 on Ubuntu Linux

 sudo chmod 755 /etc/rc.local

-What this will do is manually read (during the boot time) the kernel parameters from your sysctl configuration file.
+This will manually read (during the boot time) the kernel parameters from your sysctl configuration file.

 2. Disable IPv6 using GRUB